nadiahpk/nadiahpk.github.io/_posts/2022-08-01-dejaegher.md

 In the threshold game, a group is formed with $$n$$ players (different to $$n$$) above, and if the group contains $$k$$ or more cooperators, then they provide a benefit $$b$$.
-The benefit $b$ is received by all group members regardless of whether that member was a cooperator or defector
+The benefit $$b$$ is received by all group members regardless of whether that member was a cooperator or defector

 $$
 b_i =